dannotes/bookofdaniel/content/posts/how-to-setup-kubernetes-in-azure-virtual-machines.md

 # Initializing the Kubernetes Cluster with Kubeadm

 With **kubeadm**, **kubelet**, and **kubectl** installed on your master and worker nodes, it’s time to initialize the Kubernetes cluster.
-> This step should only be executed on the master node, as it sets up the control plane that will manage the cluster.
+> ℹ️ This step should only be executed on the master node, as it sets up the control plane that will manage the cluster.

 To begin, use the following command on your **master node** to initialize the cluster: